I’ve had worse views from a hotel window.

 So a great start as I honestly expected to be charged for the room on leaving but it was not to be.
-The bike started first kick which is unheard of for XR400’s.
-I had made a decision not to go by motorway, the bike will cruise happily at 55mph and push on to 65mph at a stretch, but I didn’t want to stretch anything at this stage.
-I have an app on my phone called ‘scenic’ and it plans journeys using back roads.
-I have used it in UK but it does like to sap the battery.
-Anyway I had entered Cuidad Airport as a location and with the optimistic app suggesting it was 10hours riding I knew it would not be the end location for today as my speed was less than the maximum allowed on some roads.
-I was even more sure, when I started following the directions and within 3 minutes one road was closed for a market and I was another 30minutes trying to escape the tight streets of Reinosa.
-Once done I was treated to mile after mile of twisting roads rising up through mountains and onto the plains.
-Within 20 minutes the phone battery warning came up on the screen.
-I stopped and checked that the USB was plugged in and the charger switched on, it was.
-WOW I wasn’t expecting that much drain.
-I connected the solar charger to the phone, after all it was sunny so why not.
-From that point on there were no more issues.
+The bike started first kick, which is unheard of for an XR400.
+I made the decision not to go the direct motorway route as the bike cruises at 55mph and pushes on to 65mph, but I don’t want to be pushing on.
+I have an app on the phone called Scenic and it literally takes you the scenic route, so that was todays plan.
+I entered Cuidad Airport as my destination and saw that it was going to be 10hrs by ‘scenic’.
+I suspected it would be a long day especially as the app is a massive drain on phone battery.
+I had a charger on the bike and a solar back up.
+I set off and within 3 minutes the route was blocked by a market in the town.
+30 minutes later I was still trying to escape the tight streets of Reinosa.
+However, once done I was treated to mile after mile of twisting roads through magnificent scenic hills and onto the flatter plains.
+Very quickly I was warned that the battery was low and I connected the solar charger to try and boost it somewhat.

 (I was only going from the dot top right to where the line drops off the bottom, what hope in the desert?)